 and for aiming break-out shots:

-Here's a good drill, from Disc II of the Billiard University (BU) Instructional DVD series, for practicing cue ball control:
+Here's a good drill, from Vol. II of the Billiard University (BU) Instructional video series, for practicing cue ball control:

-More drills and advice can be found here: cue ball control resource page.
+More drills and advice can be found on the cue ball control resource page.

 top of page | main tutorial page | website home page